John the Baptist: Western art

 A remarkable Pre-Raphaelite portrayal is Christ in the House of His Parents by John Everett Millais.
 Here the Baptist is shown as a child, wearing a loin covering of animal skins, hurrying into Joseph's carpenter shop with a bowl of water to join Mary, Joseph, and Mary's mother Anne in soothing the injured hand of Jesus.
-Artistic interest enjoyed a considerable revival at the end of the 19th century with Symbolist painters such as Gustave Moreau and Puvis de Chavannes (National Gallery, London).
+Artistic interest enjoyed a considerable revival at the end of the nineteenth century with Symbolist painters such as Gustave Moreau and Puvis de Chavannes (National Gallery, London).
 Oscar Wilde's play Salome was illustrated by Aubrey Beardsley, giving rise to some of his most memorable images.

 In poetry

 The Italian Renaissance poet Lucrezia Tornabuoni chose John the Baptist as one of the biblical figures on which she wrote poetry.

-He is also referenced in "The Love Song of J. Alfred Prufrock" by T.S.
-Eliot in stanza 12.
+He is also referenced in "The Love Song of J. Alfred Prufrock" by T. S. Eliot in stanza 12.